shawnnaquin/MarchMadnessCalc/README.md

 #### Slide the slider to modify the your NCAA knowledge confidence level

-`0`   = absolutely no confidence in picking the winner of any game during march madness!
+`0`   = Absolutely no confidence in picking the winner of any game during march madness.

-`50`  = you're sure you'll guess 50% of all games during march madness correctly
+`50`  = You're sure you'll guess 50% of all games during march madness correctly.

-`100` = You're from the future, and already know whats going to happen!
+`100` = You're from the future, and already know whats going to happen.